Open-Source-Community/linux-handbook/Chapter 1.md

 ## Philosophy

-Open Source is a software development movement that encourages on open collaboration, freely development .. belief that the source code of software should be available to anyone & this movement has improved the software industry to an unlimited way.
+Open Source is a software development movement that encourages open collaboration, free development, and the belief that the source code of software should be available to anyone.
+This movement has improved the software industry in an unlimited way.

 ## Open Source Community ASU

-Open source Community ASU is a community started in 2013, with a group of students who were passionate about the idea of open source, linux & software development.
+Open source community ASU is a community started in 2013 by a group of students who were passionate about the ideas of open source, Linux, and software development.

-Our vision & duty is to spreed the importance of using open source tools & developing your softskills, as a way to improve your skills for your career path.
+Our vision and duty are to emphasize the importance of using open source tools and developing your soft skills as a way to improve your skills for your career path.

-### Here's Fun Facts about us:
+### Fun Facts

-- We started with only 7 students (Geeks) in 2013, at "Said Abdelwahab Hall" with labtobs & banners: telling other students about LINUX, why to use it & any Linux support for them.
+- We started with only 7 students (Geeks) in 2013, at Said Abdelwahab Hall, with laptops and banners, telling other students about Linux.

-- We are the first Open Source Community created in Egypt & contributed in open source events like "Hacktober-fest" for open source contributions.
+- We are the first open source community created in Egypt and have contributed to open source events like Hacktoberfest.

-- We are not only a technical community, we also have committees for soft skills & designing (10 committees in total) such as:
+- We are not only a technical community; we also have committees for soft skills and design, such as:
-    - Blender 3D committee
+    - Blender 3D Committee
-    - Ui/Ux & Design committee
+    - UI/UX & Design Committee
-    - Content Creation committee (CCC)
+    - Content Creation Committee (CCC)

-- We usually held events & workshops:
+- We usually hold events and workshops:
     - Get to Git' & Get to Linux' events
-    - Linux Distributions Party
+    - Linux Distribution Party
     - El Salakhana
     - OSC Summer Training
-    - Docker Workshop - last MidYear holiday 2024
-    - Technical Workshops: Linux | Game development | Web
+    - Technical Workshops: Linux, Docker, Game Development, and Web
-    - Non-Technical Workshops: Blender | Ux & Design | CCC workshops
+    - Non-Technical Workshops: Blender, UI/UX & Design, CCC

-- We are the community who created "The Employment Fair" 1st edition in 2017, it was held in FCIS then replaced in the university campus.
+- We are the community that created Employment Fair back in 2017.
+It was held at FCIS back then.

-- We use only open-source tools as a way to spreed the importance & capabilities of open source tools.
+- We use only open-source tools as a way to emphasize the importance and capabilities of open source tools.

-Then days after days, Years after years, here we are celebrating our 10s year, hope to give more value for open source & Ain Shams community.